-The Department of Education and the Department of Health, Physical Education and Recreation offers experiential focused curricula leading to teacher or leader licensure for the following degrees:
+The Department of Education and the Department of Sports Science and Wellnessoffers experiential focused curricula leading to teacher or leader licensure for the following degrees:

 - Bachelor of Arts (B.A.) – in Interdisciplinary Studies (with option leading to endorsement in Elementary Education (Housed in Department of Education)

-- Bachelor of Science (B.S.) – in Health and Physical Education (Housed in the Department of Health, Physical Education and Recreation)
+- Bachelor of Science (B.S.) – in Health and Physical Education (Housed in the Department of Sports Science and Wellness)

 - Master of Teaching (M.T.) in Secondary Education in Biology, English, Mathematics, or Music (Housed in Department of Education)

 - Master of Arts (M.A.) in Educational Leadership - with Pk-12 and higher education concentrations (Housed in Department of Education